-There have been two room sales for the financial year ending 30 June 2020 (2019: three room sales).
+There have been seven room sales for the financial year ending 30 June 2021 (2020: two room sales).
 During the period since inception the Fund had in total 96 rooms and 6 suites.
-These are owned by a total of 93 unitholders.
+These are owned by a total of 88 unitholders.

-With the Hotel Management Agreement and many of the Room Management Agreements expiring on 16 April 2022 both the Responsible Entity and Hotel Operator are turning their attention to the future of the Hotel and the Fund, and we will report back to the Room Owners in due course.
+With the Hotel Management Agreement and many of the Room Management Agreements expiring on 16 April 2022, the Responsible Entity is currently looking to update these agreements.